Cpplo/ICT105-TechRats-MVP/docs/selected-opportunity.md

 - **New (4/5):** Most recruitment platforms focus on experienced professionals, while this platform is specifically designed for university students and fresh graduates.
 - **Useful (5/5):** Addresses a common challenge faced by students when searching for internships and first jobs while helping employers recruit early-career talent more efficiently.
-- **Feasible (4/5):** Core features such as user registration, company profiles, job postings, applications, messaging, and application tracking can be prototyped within one semester using web technologies.
+- **Feasible (4/5):** Core features such as user registration, company verification, company profiles, internship and entry-level job postings, resume and portfolio management, job applications, messaging, and application tracking can be prototyped using HTML, CSS, JavaScript, and Google Sheets within one semester.

 ## Why This Is Feasible Without IoT or Advanced Cybersecurity